JOIN A SECRET ITALY

 When to Visit

 Try to visit during the Medieval Festival of La Quintana held on the first Sunday in August.
-A huge part of the population dresses in period costume, in fact anyone without a costume is a tourist!
+A huge part of the population dresses in period costumes; in fact, anyone without a costume is a tourist!
 Countless side shows and food stalls fill the streets and an enormously festive atmosphere pervades the whole town.
+Within an hour of arriving, I was caught up in the fun of it all and had made loads of new friends.

 Ascoli Piceno